 Mandatory Pre-Race Briefing:

-There is a mandatory pre-race briefing Thursday, September 7 at 6-7 PM at The Pool Tent at the base of the ski area.
+There is a mandatory pre-race briefing Thursday, September 7 at 6-7 PM at The Pool Tent at the Grand.
 We will try not to be too verbose but we will issue you the usual warnings about the weather, checking in and out of the aid stations, following the course markings, and absolutely not littering, and of course, there will be a drawing for some awfully decent gifts.
 But all bunnies have to be there to hear it in person to win them and get your race packet.

 Based on popular demand, or lack thereof, there will be no pre-race dinner.
 There are many restaurants to suit all budgets located within walking distance of the start, as well as in downtown Steamboat Springs, a few minutes drive away or a hop on the free bus.
 And we do have a terrific post-race party.

 100 Mile Race Start:

 Tortoises will start right in front of The Sheraton at 8:00 AM.
 Hares will start at noon.